shrop/os-app-configs/shrop-mac.md

 iCal

 * Check which calendars to show
+* Remove local calendars (Home and Work)

+iChat

+* Add conference room "suarit@conference.suarchat.uncc.edu" and set to connect when iChat starts up

+iCloud

+* Sync
+  * Contacts
+  * Bookmarks
+  * Photo Stream
+  * Documents & Data

 iStats Menu

 * Use black graphs and icons in menubar
 * Set combined the following order of items
   * Menubar Items: CPU
- * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network and Sensors
+  * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network, Battery and Sensors
   * Turn on the date/time display and set the red date icon and show time as hh:mmAM/PM

+iTerm

+* Set the default profile preset colors to "Pastel (Dark Background)"

 Mail